MLB Twitter Confused by Duck-Goose Hybrid Interrupting Padres-Dodgers Game

-MLB Twitter confused by duck-goose hybrid interrupting Padres-Dodgers game originally appeared on NBC Sports Chicago
+MLB Twitter confused by duck-goose hybrid interrupting Padres-Dodgers game originally appeared on NBC Sports Bayarea

 It’s a bird, it’s a plane, it’s a…duck?
 Or is it a goose?